k11n/konstellation/website/docs/clusters/creation.md

 Both topologies ensures your load balancers are accessible from the internet.
 The tradeoffs are between levels of security and cost.

+We recommend using a /16 CIDR block.
+Konstellation will use one bit to denote public vs private, and 3 bits for the availability zones, leaving 12 bits or 4000 available IP addresses for each subnet.

 ### Public

 With this configuration, there's a single public subnet (per availability zone), and an internet gateway (IGW) to allow bidirectional communication over the internet.
 This means that every EKS node (EC2 instances) are reachable via the internet.
 To fine tune security and connection settings, use security groups associated with the EKS cluster.